shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 When PiStar receives traffic from the Internet and sends it to the hotspot for transmission, the hotspot displays the Callsign and name or the DMR ID, and the TX frequency is show.

 The LED on the top of the radio also turns red to indicate the radio is transmitting

+## Resetting the Settings

+The radio can also be set to the default settings by holding the **Blue (Function)** key while turning on the radio.

+Additionally holding the **Orange** button, resets any custom boot melody and custom boot image that has been uploaded using the OpenGD77 CPS.

 ## Programming Channels and Talkgroups for use with the firmware